flexflow/FlexFlow/INSTALL.md

 export FF_HOME=/path/to/FlexFlow
 export CUDNN_DIR=/path/to/cudnn
 export CUDA_DIR=/path/to/cuda
-export PROTOBUF_DIR=/path/to/protobuf
-export LG_RT_DIR=/path/to/Legion
 ```
-To expedite the compilation, you can also set the `GPU_ARCH` enviroment variable
+To expedite the compilation, you can also set the `GPU_ARCH` enviroment variable to be the compatability of your GPU devices (e.g., 70 for Volta GPUs and 60 for Pascal GPUs).
 ```
 export GPU_ARCH=your_gpu_arch
 ```